UVSYSCO is focused on the changing needs of engineers, municipalities, technical representatives and our environment.

 Our Proud 100 Years (2 1/2 minutes)

-Since 1920, our companies have manufactured industrial machines and equipment within 25 miles of our first factory in Manhattan.
+Since 1920, our families' companies have manufactured industrial machines and equipment within 25 miles of their first NY City factory.

 Gustav Glaser opens a factory.
 Metal equipment for bakers and confectioners on Greene St. NY NY.

 "Designing and building equipment made of metal that will enable you to process or fabricate more expeditiously or more efficiently."